-Employers typically use other factors that assesses a candidate for redundancy as part of their criterion.
+Employers typically use other factors as part of their criteria to assess a candidate for redundancy.
 These are:

-– time keeping and attendance – based on accurate records
+- – time keeping and attendance that are based on accurate records

-– disciplinary record – also based on accurate records
+- – disciplinary record that are also based on accurate records

 What is the redundancy process?